n0th1ng-else/typescript-types-complex-example/article/ARTICLE.EN.md

-### JavaScript Library Type Definitions, Spiced With Data
+## Adapting One Old UI Components Library To Work In TypeScript Code

-The first public version of TypeScript appeared more than [6 years ago](https://devblogs.microsoft.com/typescript/announcing-typescript-1-0).
+The first public version of TypeScript appeared more than [7 years ago](https://devblogs.microsoft.com/typescript/announcing-typescript-1-0).
 Since that time it grew up and brought many incredible features for developers.
 Today it slowly becomes a standard in the JavaScript world.
 Slack, AirBnB, Lyft, and many others add TypeScript into their tech stack.
 Teams use TypeScript for both browser applications and NodeJS services.
 There are always pros and cons to this decision.
 One disadvantage is that many NPM packages are